evotools/nf-VarAnno/README.md

 ```bash
 nextflow run evotools/nf-VarAnno --species cattle --genome_version bosTau9
 ```
 The pipeline can annotate 1,000 human variants in 30 minutes (excluding the time required for setting up dependencies and downloading data) when tested using 4 computing cores, each with 16GB of memory.
 The compute cluster operates on the Altair Grid Engine batch system and runs Scientific Linux 7.
+To further improve the pipeline's efficiency, you can specify the `--split_len` parameter (default=10,000) to split the input into smaller pieces for parallel execution when multiple cores are available.
+This is recommended for datasets with more than 100,000 variants to annotate.

 To obtain the Enformer-predicted functional genomic scores for the test data, run the following command:
 ```bash